Every day marine life is being deafened by noise, poisoned by toxins, and choked by the 8 million pieces of plastic that enter our oceans daily.

 Trash in the Ocean

-The majority of the garbage that enters the ocean each year is plastic—and here to stay.
-That’s because unlike other trash, the single-use grocery bags, water bottles, drinking straws, and yogurt containers, among eight million metric tons of the plastic items we toss (instead of recycle), won’t biodegrade.
+The majority of the garbage that enters the ocean each year is plastic—and it’s there to stay.
+That’s because, unlike other household trash, single-use grocery bags, water bottles, drinking straws, and yogurt containers don’t naturally biodegrade.

-Instead, they can persist in the environment for a millennium, polluting our beaches, entangling marine life, and getting ingested by fish and seabirds.
+Instead, these plastics can persist in the environment for a millennium, polluting our beaches, entangling marine life, and getting ingested by fish and seabirds.